derian-firnal/firnal.dashboard.ui.v2/README.md

 - **Event Calendar:** Use the "Events" section to view upcoming events on a calendar interface.
 - **Todos:** Manage personal and work-related tasks in the "Todos" section.

-## Screenshots

-_Include some screenshots of your project here._

-## Contributing

-If you would like to contribute to DashStack:

-1. Fork the repository.
-2. Create a new feature branch: `git checkout -b feature/your-feature`.
-3. Commit your changes: `git commit -m "Add new feature"`.
-4. Push to the branch: `git push origin feature/your-feature`.
-5. Open a Pull Request.

 ## License

 This project is licensed under the MIT License.

 ## Contact

-For any inquiries or suggestions, feel free to reach out via email: your-email@example.com.
+For any inquiries or suggestions, feel free to reach out via email: your-derian@firnal.com.